LaerkeRaaschou/daki4mlops/inference/README.md

 2) Run the executable with the image path:
 	.\build\Release\resnet18_infer.exe ..\..\images\test.jpeg

-If your model or image paths are different, edit them in src/main.cpp.

 Files and their purpose
 - src/main.cpp: Minimal pipeline (load model, preprocess, run, print results)
 - src/cli.hpp/cpp: Tiny CLI parser for the image path